 Alphabet CEO Larry Page To Step Down; Google CEO Sundar Pichai Will Assume Dual Roles

 Google co-founder Larry Page is stepping down as CEO of its parent company Alphabet Inc. (NASDAQ: GOOG) (NASDAQ: GOOGL), and Google CEO Sundar Pichai will take over both roles, Page and co-founder Sergey Brin said in a press release Tuesday.
-Brin will step down from his role as Alphabet president.

 Page and Brin said they will remain on the company's board, but will step away from daily control of Alphabet.